 - URL/JS function name: Provide the endpoint URL here.
 The content picker option [+] in this field will allow you to append placeholder values like customer input, other API responses, default parameters, etc.

 - Method: Configure the type of API call you’re looking to make - GET, PUT, POST, DELETE, or a JS function and then pass the payload accordingly.
+You can also configure a larger payload content in an expandable text editor that will format JSON automatically when pasted into it.
 For example, to create a ticket in your Freshdesk account, pass the email, priority, status, subject, and description in JSON.
-You can also make use of placeholders using the + icon on the bottom right.
+You can also use placeholders using the + icon on the bottom right.

 You can access the API library from Flows > Configure > API library.
-On this page, you can see the list of APIs that you have configured.
-Apart from this, the page will also:
+You can see the list of APIs you have configured on this page.
+Apart from this, you can use this page to:

-- Lets you search for the APIs that you have configured
+- Search for the APIs that you have configured

 - Display when you created the API and when it was last modified.